-All official university travel outside of the Washington, DC, Metropolitan Area will remain suspended pending a reassessment on September 26.
-Travel related to research grants must be approved through the Provost’s Office.
-Future travel policies will be based on government, Centers for Disease Control and Prevention (CDC) guidance, and the university’s risk assessment of travel conditions and exposure risks.
+All official university travel outside of the Washington, D.C., Metropolitan Area will remain suspended until February 6th, 2021.
+The policy will be reviewed again in November 2020.
+Future travel policies will be based on Centers’ for Disease Control and Prevention (CDC) and other government agencies’ guidance, and the university’s risk assessment of travel conditions and exposure risks.

 Now that all travel has been canceled, what should PIs do about travel arrangements?

 A petition can be made for an exception to the moratorium on travel by contacting the Vice Provost for Research at VPR@american.edu.
 The petition should include: AU research participants; travel details including location, timeframe, and mode of transportation; a brief description of the purpose of travel and a rationale for the exception that explains why delaying this research will harm the effort; and grant or funding source, if applicable.

 For human subject's research, the petition should also include the status of AU’s Institutional Review Board (IRB).
 Researchers are reminded that all requests to restart human subjects research must be submitted directly to IRB for consideration and approval.
 For more information, see the IRB website.

 What if my faculty/staff member already left the country before the travel suspension was issued?